shidcoin/shidcoin.github.io/index.md

 Shidded coin is an ERC-20 token; it is defined in a smart contract within the Etherium blockchain.
 Complete documentation on the creation of SHIDDED coin can be found [here](docs/shid_creation_steps.md).

-For more details see [The shidcoin github page](https://github.com/shidcoin/shidcoin).
+For more details see [the Shidcoin Github page](https://github.com/shidcoin/shidcoin).

+---

 ### Support or Contacts